seanelliott86/focus-faux-pas/README.md

 Simply drag and drop the bookmarklet provided into your browser's bookmarks bar.
 Then, when you're on a webpage, click the bookmarklet to activate Focus Faux Pas and see the results!

-To remove the results refresh your page.
+To remove the results click the bookmarklet again.

 ## Why did I create this?